SamioneX/CPP-Libraries/README.md

 # CPP-Library
-C++ Library: string, vector, deque, trees, map, and sets.
+C++ Library: string, vector, deque, trees, map, sets, etc.
 The header files contained in this repo have to be used with a namespace "my" as in: "my::string s;".
 Thank you!